Possible side effects of treatment with VELCADE® (bortezomib)

 It is important to tell your healthcare team if you are experiencing any side effects.
 Be sure to tell them about all the medications you may be taking, including over-the-counter medicines and herbal products.

 Your doctor may prescribe medicines to help lessen or even avoid some side effects.
-He or she may decide to give you VELCADE (bortezomib) subcutaneously, lower your dose of VELCADE or, in some cases, stop treatment with VELCADE.
+He or she may decide to give you VELCADE (bortezomib) subcutaneously (an injection), lower your dose of VELCADE, or, in some cases, stop treatment with VELCADE.

 You should call the doctor or healthcare team if you have any of the following: